Posted on September 21st, 2022

 There are nearly 40 diagnoses veterans, as well as their spouses and children, can receive as a consequence of spending time at Camp Lejeune between 1953 and 1987.
 Because some of these health problems are rare or complex, anyone who drank contaminated water at the military base is at high risk of misdiagnosis.
 Women and children are even more likely to receive a wrong diagnosis.
 Children may develop certain diseases that are usually seen in adults or the elderly.
 The following are the most common misdiagnoses for each health problem stemming from Camp Lejeune toxic exposure:

 It is important to note that the above list is by no means comprehensive, as there are many other diagnoses a person with these health problems can wrongly be assigned.
-Our attorneys specialize in toxic exposure and may be able to help you file a Camp Lejeune toxic exposure claim or lawsuit if you spent time at the military base for at least 30 consecutive days between August 1, 1953, and December 31, 1987.
+Our attorneys specialize in toxic exposure and may be able to help you file a Camp Lejeune water contamination claim/lawsuit if you spent time at the military base for at least 30 consecutive days between August 1, 1953, and December 31, 1987.
 We will have to carefully review your documents to determine whether you are entitled to financial compensation under the Camp Lejeune Justice Act and from the VA if you are a veteran.

 Since 1990, our law firm has been dedicated to offering quality assistance to toxic exposure victims, and many of our clients are veterans.
 If you developed one of the health problems associated with drinking contaminated water at Camp Lejeune, we encourage you to get in touch with our resourceful attorneys.
 As a veteran, you will have to send us your military records, which you must retrieve, and your medical records.